39555/kobuleti/README.md

 [ratatui]: https://docs.rs/ratatui/latest/ratatui/
 [tokio]: https://tokio.rs

+## Gallery

 ## Implementation
 The client-server communication is simple.
-It works over tcp with serde::json and LinesCodec, which splits stream by '\0'.
-Client app wait an input or tcp event and then
+It operates over TCP with *serde::json* and *tokio_util::codec::LinesCodec*, which divides a TCP stream by '_\0_'.
+A client app awaits for input or a TCP event before rendering a new state.

 ### Actors with Tokio
-The server of this game is split on different part: 'Peer' for 'accept connection' code and 'States' for common server part.
+The server for this game is divided into different parts, each implemented as a tokio task:
+- `Peer` handles "_accept connection_" code.
+Task spawns for each connection.
+- `States` manages the common server functionality and includes two tokio tasks: the Intro server and the game server.

 The server does not use any Mutex or Rwlocks.
-Parts of the server based on 'Actor' pattern with only raw 'Tokio' as described in the [Alice Ryhl]'s article [Actors with Tokio].
-The server only uses mpsc and oneshot channels to communicate between peer actors and the server actor.
+Instead, it relies on the `Actor` pattern, as described in [Alice Ryhl]'s article [Actors with Tokio].
+Communication between peer actors and the server actor is accomplished using _mpsc_ and _oneshot_ channels

 [Actors with Tokio]: https://ryhl.io/blog/actors-with-tokio/

-An actor splitted for an Actor and an actor Handle.
-An actor runs in own tokio task and listen on tokio::mpsc::channel receiver.
-Other parts of the server use handle for send enum messages, and receive return value through tokio::sync::oneshot::channel.
+An actor is split into two parts: an *Actor* and an actor *Handle*.
+The Actor runs in own tokio task and listens on _tokio::mpsc::channel_ receiver.
+Other parts of the server use Handle to send enum messages and receive return value through _tokio::sync::oneshot::channel_.

-Also a handle of peer used for accept tcp connection messages and reduce it to its peer actor, or the server actor.
-It allows to avoid cycle  infinite awaiting leak.
+The Peer handle is also used for accepting TCP connection messages and directing them to the appropriate peer actor or the server actor.
+This approach helps prevent potential infinite awaiting leaks.

-For simplify defining actor api I make a macro with tt-muncher:
+To simplify the definition of the actor API, I've created a macro with an incremental tt-muncher.

 ```rust
 actor_api! { // Peer::Intro
     impl  Handle<Msg<SharedCmd, IntroCmd>>{